 On July 1, 2016, the Hawaii State Department of Health (HDOH) began investigating an outbreak of hepatitis A. The illnesses developed in mid-June, suggesting the outbreak started in mid-April.

 On August 15, the health department closed all Genki Sushi restaurants in Hawaii.
 There are 10 restaurants on Oahu and one on Kauai.
-Health officials also embargoed frozen scallops imported by Koha Oriental Foods and True World Foods that were supplied to Genki Sushi, according to HawaiiNewsNow.com.
-Genki Sushi reopened on September 16.
+Health officials also embargoed frozen scallops imported by Koha Oriental Foods and True World Foods that were supplied to Genki Sushi.

 How Many People Were Infected?

-As of September 29, there have been 284 confirmed cases of hepatitis A in Hawaii dating back to June 12, 2016.
-All but 10 victims are residents of Oahu.
-All of the victims were adults, and 71 victims were hospitalized for treatment.
-Hepatitis A has a long incubation period, so illnesses that occurred after August 1 may not be reported yet.
+As of January 11, 2017, there have been 292 confirmed cases of hepatitis A in Hawaii dating back to June 12, 2016.
+All but 18 victims are residents of Oahu.
+All of the victims were adults, and 74 victims were hospitalized for treatment.
+The incubation period for Hepatitis A is between 15 and 50 days.

 What is Hepatitis A?